 While blinds are effective in keeping the room cool, it can be difficult to find ones that are the right size as the shape of glazing in orangeries and garden rooms will vary depending on the design.
 They can also appear bulky and ruin the clean, neat lines of your extension while blocking out the views.

 As an alternative to heavy blinds, you can opt for glazing with a solar glare coating instead which will help to reflect the solar heat off the glass and away from your garden room or orangery.
-It’s a particularly good glazing choice if your extension is south facing and you are concerned about your room overheating inside.
-What’s more, it’s also highly effective at protecting the colour of your textiles from fading in the sun, meaning that your rugs, sofas, and cushions will keep their vibrancy.
+It’s a particularly good glazing choice if your extension is south facing, as it reduces glare and heat build-up in the room while maintaining a high light transmission.

 When looking at different solar coatings, you want to ensure that it will not counteract the health and wellbeing benefits gained from natural light.
 This is why we use SN70/35, which is a neutral glass that lets in a very high level of visible natural light while reflecting 65% of the solar heat, reducing glare and UV.

 It’s hard to relax and enjoy your beautiful new garden room if it leaves you feeling hot and bothered during the warmer weather.
 Keeping your room well ventilated is one of the best ways to maintain a comfortable temperature, especially in kitchen extensions as cooking can generate steam and lingering food odours.